-This course is ideal if you are thinking of a job within either a health or social care setting.
-It is a great introduction to the world of this ever-changing and demanding industry and can help you progress either into a job, or directly to university to study a degree-related subject.
+This course is ideal if you’re thinking of a job within either a health or social care setting.
+It’s a great introduction to the world of this ever-changing and demanding industry and can help you progress either into a job, or directly to university to study a degree.

-You will be taught by a variety of teachers from a range of disciplines, and have the chance to complete six work placements in health and social care settings that interest you.
-You will study a vast array of subjects, including social sciences, laws and biological units.
+You’ll be taught by a variety of teachers from a range of disciplines, and have the chance to complete various work placements in health and social care settings that interest you.
+You’ll study a vast array of subjects, including social sciences, laws and biological units.

 - Learn best practices for the sector

 - Gain valuable work experience

 - Learn from industry practitioners

 You’ll carry out a minimum of 100 hours work experience over the two year course, in a variety of settings according to your interests.